pkluitenberg/Running_App/README.md

 - Add a conversion between kilometers & miles
 - Add in average pace or graph or rolling average pace
 - Add in popups with basic run info when you click on a route
+- Add in functionality for app to make timed API calls to refresh data
 ### Resources
  - Great tutorial on accessing Strava API with R: https://bldavies.com/blog/accessing-strava-api/
  - ShinyApps.io: https://www.shinyapps.io/